dpizetta/wavy/README.md

 By clicking on save button you can save data from recording area to CSV file.
 Also, you can export an image file using the exporter.

-## Note about saving recorded data
+### Note about saving recorded data

 If you zoom in the recording plot, the data saved will represent just the data visible in the window.
 So make sure you not lost data.

-## Some other features on plots
+### Some other features on plots

 The plots are provided by PyQtGraph, and if you right click on the plot you will see some nice features including other options to export data.
 Also you can zoom in and out using the mouse and move it.

-## Input device not found
+### Input device not found

-If the is no input device plugged in (or internal microfone) the program will show a message and exit at this moment, we need future improvement in this way.
+If the is no input device plugged in (or internal microphone) the program will show a message and exit at this moment, we need future improvement in this way.

 ## Problems and improvements

-If you find any problems in this program, please let us know using the [Issues System] (https://github.com/dpizetta/wavy/issues) provided by GitHub.
+If you find any problems in this program, please let us know using the [Issues System](https://github.com/dpizetta/wavy/issues) provided by GitHub.
 This is the correct way to keep us alert and how provide information about the development for you.
 Thanks in advance.

 ## About